Lepromin skin test

 The lepromin skin test is used to determine what type of leprosy a person is infected with.
 It involves the injection of a standardized extract of the inactivated "leprosy bacillus" (Mycobacterium leprae or "Hansen's bacillus") under the skin.
 It is not recommended as a primary mode of diagnosis.

 Method

 Positive reaction means: A) 10 mm or more induration after 48hrs B) 5 mm or above nodule after 21 days.
 An extract sample of inactivated Hansen's bacillus is injected just under the skin, usually on the forearm, so that a small lump pushes the skin upward.
 The lump indicates that the antigen has been injected at the correct depth.
-The injection site is labeled and examined at 48hours and 21 days later to see if there is a reaction.
+The injection site is labeled and examined at 48 hours and 21 days later to see if there is a reaction.

 People with dermatitis or other skin irritations should have the test performed on an unaffected part of the body.
-If a child needs to have this test performed, it may be helpful to explain how the test will feel, and even practice or demonstrate on a doll.
-The more familiar the child is with what will happen and why the less anxiety he or she will feel.
 When the antigen is injected, there may be a slight stinging or burning sensation.
 There may also be mild itching at the site of injection afterwards.